Macrometacorp/docs/docs/streams/stream-basics/create-consumers.md

 ## Create Consumer Code

-When this code runs, it creates a new `jsc8` client, requests a stream object, and creates a consumer.
+When this code runs, it creates a new `jsc8` client, requests a stream object, and then creates a consumer.

 <Tabs groupId="modify-single">
 <TabItem value="javascript" label="JavaScript SDK">